 I did an initial review.
 During the setup of the build environment, a license needs to be accepted that appears to be non-free.
 The license needs to be accepted because the build environment sets up the proprietary play services libraries.
 I verified that these non-free libraries are not used when building the Webview apk.
 The libraries were likely only included in the build environment setup because the same build environment is used for building Chrome which includes the libraries.
 I removed the scripts related to the play services in this commit.
 The commit can be used as reference when preparing a new Webview version for #1780.

-Updated by Kurtis Hanna 10 months ago
+Updated by Kurtis Hanna about 1 year ago

 - Status changed from New to Feedback

 It seems like this ticket can be closed because the issue seems to have been thoroughly reviewed over at #1780 and here: https://redmine.replicant.us/projects/replicant/wiki/Upstream#Embeddable-web-engine

 I think there also was a talk given about the topic at 36c3, but I don't have the link handy.